 Imported Supplies from The Metropolitan Water District of Southern California through its Colorado River Aqueduct and its connections to the State Water Project.

 Local Supplies from groundwater management and desalination efforts.

 EMWD provides drinking water service to retail customers located within the cities of Moreno Valley, Menifee, Murrieta and Temecula, and the unincorporated communities of Good Hope, Homeland, Lakeview, Mead Valley, Murrieta Hot Springs, Nuevo, Romoland, Valle Vista and Winchester.

-EMWD is widely viewed as an industry leader in recycled water.
-EMWD regularly uses 100 percent of its recycled water supply for beneficial use within its 555-square mile service area.
+EMWD is widely viewed as an industry leader in recycled water and aims to use 100 percent of its recycled water supply within its 558-square mile service area.
 EMWD is one of the largest by-volume recyclers in the nation and one of the few agencies that achieves 100 percent beneficial reuse, a strategic objective established by its Board of Directors.

 EMWD’s Capital Improvement Program (CIP) is a 5-year snapshot of our long-term Capital Improvement Plan document which contains all of the water treatment and delivery, wastewater collection and treatment, and recycled water distribution system capital improvements that are needed to support the buildout of existing jurisdictional General Plans throughout our service area.
 CIP projects are financed by developer fees, grants and municipal bonds.

 This report provides highlights of completed projects from the past quarter, as well as an overview of current active projects.